Sam Ruby: PHP

 Ruby also contributed to PHP, in particular to the Java Extension.

 Ruby

-Sam Ruby has done development in the Ruby programming language, leading to some confusion between the person's name and the language.
+Sam Ruby has done development in the Ruby programming language, leading to some confusion between his name and the language.
 However, there is no formal connection—they both just coincidentally have the same name.

 Venus

-Ruby is the author of Venus, an Atom/RSS feed aggregator, the codebase that began as a radical refactoring of the Planet 2.0 feed aggregator in 2006.
+Ruby is the author of Venus, an Atom/RSS feed aggregator, the codebase that began as a refactoring of the Planet 2.0 feed aggregator in 2006.

 html5lib

 Ruby is a developer member of the html5lib project, with his primary contribution being the initial port of html5lib to the Ruby programming language.

 Standardization efforts

 Ruby has been active within various standards development organizations.

 ECMA standardization of the .NET Framework CLI

 Ruby was the convener of the ECMA TC49 group that standardized the Common Language Infrastructure for Microsoft's .NET Framework.

 Atom

 The project which eventually became the Atom web feed standard was started by a blog posting by Sam Ruby in 2002 entitled "what makes a log entry".
 This blog posting eventually became a wiki project which acted as a rallying point for people looking to improve upon the frozen RSS format.
 Sam Ruby was the secretary of the IETF AtomPub working group.
 This working group completed RFC 4287, the Atom format specification ("The Atom Syndication Format"), in December 2005 and RFC 5023, "The Atom Publishing Protocol", in October 2007.